 Cecilie and Stine write in their report:

 As the amount of seniors increases, more people have cognitive difficulties and increasing hearing loss.
 This distress has the consequence, that seniors are more sensitive to sound.
-When nursing homes are categorized under the same terms as public housing in the BR18, it raises questions regarding whether there is accounted for the sound sensitivity of seniors.
+When nursing homes are categorized under the same terms as public housing in the BR18, it raises questions regarding whether there is an account for the sound sensitivity of seniors.
 It is necessary because a bad acoustic environment amount other can contribute to loneliness and depression.

 Design of the study